microchipgnu/microchipgnu/README.md

 ### Hi there 👋

-I'm a software engineer from Lisbon.
+I'm a fullstack software engineer from Lisbon.

 I've been focused on immersive technologies (XR and WebXR) and decentralized web (web3, blockchain and digital assets).